 Unsettling the Dust: India at the Edge

-How artists and cultural practitioners in India are surviving, building solidarities and mobilizing resources to continue to practice their art, ask difficult questions, disrupt oppressive powers and imagine building collective futures.
-How do diverse strategies and inter-sectoral comradeships enable the arts and culture sector to look beyond traditional means of support and counter the challenges of the present times?
+This session will take you on a journey across India to see how artists and cultural practitioners are surviving, building solidarities and mobilizing resources to continue to practice their art, ask difficult questions, disrupt oppressive powers and imagine building collective futures.
+It will attempt to analyze how diverse strategies and inter-sectoral comradeships are enabling the arts and culture sector to look beyond traditional means of support and counter the challenges of the present times.